How to cope with the suicide of a loved one

-When someone you know commits suicide, you’re likely to find yourself on a rollercoaster of emotions.
+When someone you know dies by suicide, you’re likely to find yourself on a rollercoaster of emotions.
 It’s incredibly tough facing such a huge loss, but there are things you can do to help you get through it, and there are people you can turn if you’re finding coping with grief and loss to be particularly difficult.